 Jorge Luis Borges was an Argentine writer, essayist, and poet.
 We dare to say that his legacy is printed in every individual’s literary DNA.
 He was a master in all things words.
 As a matter of fact, he became the favorite writer of many scientists due to his prophetic spirit.
 He was, above all, an incredibly creative maker of stories, which is something we all can witness through the magical realism inside each of his works, such as, for example, The Aleph.

 This writer’s work has had a great influence on universal culture.
 Because of this, he’s become one of the main references in twentieth-century literature.
-Thanks to his pieces of work, he won plenty of awards.
-Among his many recognitions is the Miguel de Cervantes Prize, the Commander of Order of Arts and Letters of France and even the Knights Commander of the Order of the British Empire.
+Thanks to his many works, he won plenty of awards.
+Among his recognitions is the Miguel de Cervantes Prize, the Commander of Order of Arts and Letters of France, and even the Knights Commander of the Order of the British Empire.

 “The sea is an idiom I can’t decipher.”